jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 what is a file?
 *********************************************************************************

 A file_ is a collection or container for text, like paper we write or print on and keep in a folder.
-Their names can end with an extension to show what type of file_ it is.
+The name of a file can end with an extension to show what type of file_ it is.
 For example

 * ``.py`` for a :ref:`Python module<what is a module?>`
 * ``.txt`` for a `plain text file`_